yhamdoud/engine/README.md

 -   3x3 tent upsampling filter.

 Additionally, a specialized version of the 13-tap filter is implemented for the first downsample pass to reduce fireflies.

+### Tone mapping

+The first part of the tone mapping process is calculating the average luminance for automatic exposure adjustment.
+A straightforward way of calculating this average is to successively downsample the HDR target into a 1×1 luminance buffer.
+However, the stability of this approach can suffer from the presence of very bright and dark pixels in the HDR target, which over-contribute to the average luminance.

+A more robust approach for calculating the average luminance relies on the creation of a luminance histogram.
+Binning samples in a histogram gives us more control over the impact of samples at both extremes.
+Our histogram construction algorithm is based on the work presented by Alex Tarfif in [Adaptive Exposure from Luminance Histograms](http://www.alextardif.com/HistogramLuminance.html).
+The implementation consists of two compute shader passes: one for creating the histogram, and one for calculating the mean.
+In practice, we bin log luminance values and calculate the average log luminance.
+This limits the effect of extremely bright spots, like the sun, on adjustment.
+Additionally, the averaged value is smoothed over time.